cnqiangfu/PL-VINS/README.md

 }
 ```

-This paper is developed based on VINS-Mono [1], PL-VIO [2], and our previous work [3].
+This paper is developed based on PL-VIO [1], VINS-Mono [2], and [3].
 ```
-[1] Vins-mono: A robust and versatile monocular visual-inertial state estimator
+[1] Pl-vio: Tightly-coupled monocular visual-inertial odometry using point and line features

-[2] Pl-vio: Tightly-coupled monocular visual-inertial odometry using point and line features
+[2] Vins-mono: A robust and versatile monocular visual-inertial state estimator

 [3] A robust RGB-D SLAM system with points and lines for low texture indoor environments
 ```